htkz/CS-546-FinalProject/readme.md

 #### friends collection

-**Description**: The friend collection will store all friends.
+**Description**: The friends collection will store all friends.
 Each friend have an userId which is the user has account in our website.
 The friend has name, email and address to get ticket from the website.
 A array tickets to store all tickets

 ```json
 {